Manamantha: Plot

 One day, Sai Ram meets Dass, a local moneylender, and befriends him to teach Viswanath a lesson.
 Sai Ram is soon promoted as the Manager of the Supermarket for his innovative ideas, and Venkat feels happy for him.
 To celebrate his success, Sai Ram and Babai go for a tour to Hyderabad and drink in a bar.
 He soon receives a phone call from Viswanath's daughter, saying that Viswanath has been missing for two days.
 He then confronts Dass and learns that he had kidnapped him for more money.
 Sai Ram feels guilty for his actions and decides to find Viswanath.

 Meanwhile, Abhiram-Aira's friendship develops, and they are always together.
 One of Mahitha's friends, a small boy, goes missing.
 Mahitha is involved in the case by the local Police Inspector, who warns Bhushan to take care of Mahitha as she is put in danger, to which Bhushan agrees.
 Gayathri is offered a job by her professor in Singapore but denies saying that she always wants to take care of her family.
 Sai Ram is blackmailed by Dass for finding Viswanath, but later, Dass is shown to be dead, owing to his smoking habit.
 Sai Ram then decides to surrender himself to the Hyderabad Police.

 Mahitha is consoled by an astrologer from Nanakram Guda, who knows her problems.
 As the days pass, Abhiram is unfortunately betrayed by Aira, who says to him that money is more important to her than him.
 Gayathri is accused of stealing jewels from a jewelry shop.
 Mahitha decides to go away as she is unable to find her friend.

 Gayathri decides to accept the job offer for the sake of her family.
 She writes a letter before leaving and mentions that she bought a laptop for her son and a bike for her husband.
 In the process, Abhiram tries to commit suicide but remembers his mother, who is none other than Gayathri.
 Also, Mahitha's friend is saved by Sai Ram near a temple, as said by a priest.
 Fortunately, Vishwanath is also saved by Mahitha while searching for her friend.

 In the airport, it is revealed that Gayathri is Sai Ram's wife, and Abhiram and Mahitha are their children.
+Gayathri decided to reject the offer and stay with them.
+Then, Sai Ram supported her decision by claiming Gayathri is their strength.
 The family clicks a selfie for their reconciliation party.